A Seattle-born mom shares a few cherished Seattle memories

 Seattle, the city of my birth and the city of my heart, is a place I will return to again and again.
 If you haven’t visited the Emerald City, do, you won’t be disappointed!
 (And, if you have, odds are you’ll return.)

-Editor’s note: This post was originally published in September 2020 and updated in June 2021, and will be appearing in ROAM Family Travel Magazine in June 2021.
+Editor’s note: This post was originally published in September 2020, updated in June 2021, and featured in ROAM Family Travel Magazine in June 2021.